The DEI Fatigue Is Real: How to Overcome It and Create a Culture of Belonging in Your Workplace

 Let inclusive language be your signature style

 As individuals, we all have a responsibility to create inclusive and equitable workplaces and societies.
-If you are an organization leader, the responsibility is even greater, because the power is in your hands — or should I say, words — to set the tone for your teams.
+As organization leaders, the responsibility is even greater, because the power is in your hands — or should I say, words — to set the tone for your teams.

-One example is that we can make everybody in our teams feel like they belong by doing something as simple as adding our pronouns to our email signatures.
+One example is how we can make everybody in our teams feel like they belong by doing something as simple as adding our pronouns to our email signatures (e.g., “he/him/his”).
+Normalizing the practice helps allies to share the responsibility rather than placing the burden solely on members of the LGBTQ+ community to publicly disclose their identity for this purpose.

-Another idea is to begin meetings with an inclusive greeting such as “Hi Team/Folks/Everybody” rather than versions of “Hi Guys!” (such as, “Hi Lads!”, which is so ubiquitous in Ireland that farmers use the phrase to greet their cows, as the Irish presenter of the workshop amusingly pointed out).
-See the links below for the many other ways you can impact colleagues in a positive way with your choice of words.
+Another idea is to begin meetings with an inclusive greeting such as “Hi Team/Folks/Everybody” rather than versions of “Hi Guys!”.
+In Ireland, where I am based as Communications Director for BTP Experience, we are fond of the phrase, “Hi Lads!”, to greet everybody.
+It is so ubiquitous in our country that farmers use the phrase to greet their cows, as the Irish presenter of the workshop amusingly put it.

 See the SAP Diversity and Inclusion Report for 2022